mento-protocol/docs/dive-deeper/fpmm/rebalancing-and-strategies.md

 ## Next steps

 - [FPMMs](README.md) — Invariant, pool mechanics.
-- [The Reserve](the-reserve.md) — How the Reserve backs stables and supports the Reserve strategy.
+- [The Reserve](../the-reserve.md) — How the Reserve backs stables and supports the Reserve strategy.
-- [Swap & liquidity](../../use/swap-and-liquidity.md) — How to swap and add/remove liquidity; triggering rebalances as a keeper.
+Use the Mento app to swap, add/remove liquidity, and trigger rebalances as a keeper.